 We've been down the east side of the El Malpais, so now let's drive the western side, which is NM 53 that goes to Zuni Pueblo.
 This side is for the adventuress hikers, and cave explorations; but Dottie and I we just mosey along.
 It makes us feel so young again.
 Too, there are many caves to be explored. (by others who are younger).
 Just like in Idaho the conditions of the ventilation in the caves allow the formation of Ice.
 Hence the Ice Caves.
 Dottie didn't investigate, if this one had Ice or not.

-It is fascinating to observe where millions of years ago the Lava flow abruptly stopped look, and look at the height of 25' ~ 30' wall of lava.
+Fasanating to observe where millions of years ago the Lava flow stopped ears ago the flow stopped and too, look at it's height of 25' ~ 30'.

 Before we leave, may I share these 2 photos with you.
 At the KOA where we were staying was a wonderful walking path around the park and through the rock.
-This was perfect for Sammy's early morning stroll.
+This was perfect for Sammy and my early morning stroll.
 We found a covey of Gamble Quail right around the park.
 The first morning out they climbed an escarpment as we came by, but I didn't have a camera.
 In this photo a couple of days later, they were there; and we tried to herd them to climb the escarpment again.
-They were not cooperative in climbing to the top again, but at least they posed for this shot.
+They were not that cooperative, but they did pose for us.

 Then I'll share this evening view of Mount Taylor through the cedar branches.
 Mt Taylor rises some 11,300', and from Albuquerque some 70 miles away, it is easily viewable.
 If the FAA can see Mt.
 Taylor, then Albuquerque is reported as having 70 miles visibility.

 El Morro National Monument.

 An Oasis in the high desert for centuries.
 Dedicated in 1906 by Theodore Roosevelt as a National Monument

 The Osasis that offered Cool Cool Water to all travelers.